rioki/www.rioki.org/content/posts/2011-09-22-dead-island.md

 <!--more-->

 The first thing that sinks in on you is the atmosphere.
-Allot of effort was done to get the tome right, a paradise ravaged by zombies.
+A lot of effort was done to get the tome right, a paradise ravaged by zombies.
 But somehow the tone feels slightly off.
 The first issue that comes to mind is the game mechanics.
 Picture that, you wake up confused, the hotel speakers shrill something about